VladislavLuksha/Training/dev-3/README.md

-# Locate css and xpath selectors for following elements in yandex.by
+# Locate css and xpath selectors for following elements in yandex.by:

-# Start page:
+## Start page:

 a) Search input

 b) Find button

-# Email page (switch from full to light version, see screenshot a):
+## Email page (switch from full to light version, see screenshot a):

 c) Write email button